Find the Cheapest USPS Shipping Rates

 Finding the cheapest USPS shipping rates and knowing when to use USPS or another carrier helps ensure that you are saving as much money as possible on your shipping costs.
 ShipStation and Stamps.com help ensure that you never pay any more for shipping than you have to.
-With discounts on First Class, Priority, Media Mail, and Cubic services, you can always find affordable shipping rates.
+With savings of up to 84% on USPS First Class, Priority, Media Mail, and Cubic services, you can always find affordable shipping rates.

 Shop USPS Shipping Rates via your ShipStation Account

 Finding the right shipping service can be complicated.
 But, if you’re using the USPS, the options may be a little simpler.
 Parcel services from the USPS are pretty straightforward.
 The different services ultimately cater to specific needs.
 ShipStation’s USPS Shipping Calculator lets you compare all available rates for USPS orders.
 If you are using ShipStation, or would like to, we also offer an in-app rate calculator that lets you compare rates from all carriers.
 ShipStation also offers